sourcey/sourcey.com/source/2014-03-15-generating-website-thumbnails-in-rails-4-using-dragonfly-and-wkhtmltoimage.markdown

 end
 ~~~

-And with that we are peachy - no need for any third party services at all!
-Don't forget to show your love if this helped you.
+As you can see it's pretty straight forward, and we didn't use any third party services whatsoever!
+If this post made your life more peachy, then don't forget to show your love.